 Tests & Results

-Urgent advice: Important: If your symptoms are getting worse
+Urgent advice: Important: If your symptoms get worse

-Do not wait for test results if your symptoms are getting worse or you are worried about a new or urgent problem.
-Contact the practice in the usual way.
-If the practice is closed, phone NHS 24 on 111.
-In a medical emergency, call 999.
+Don't wait for test results if you're feeling worse or have a new or urgent concern.
+Contact us as normal or call NHS 24 on 111 if we're closed.
+In a medical emergency, always call 999.

 Non-urgent advice: How to check your results